skeoop/skeoop.github.io/results/design-patterns.md

 ### Model-View-Controller by [Taweerat Chaiman and Patinya Yongyai](https://Taweerat_C@bitbucket.org/oop2final/model-view-controller-pattern/)
 * Does not use standard template for design patterns, which maybe why you omitted...
-* Doesn't explain *why* use this pattern?
+    * Forces - doesn't explain *why* use this pattern.
 What are the forces?
     * No UML diagram
 * Example is good
 * Grammar is good